 Manuscripts submitted for review should format all the text and appendix materials double-spaced in a standard 12-point type font.
 Footnotes and bibliographic citations should be double-spaced using the same font size as the used in the body of manuscript; all manuscripts need to have a separate references section at the end of the manuscript which is ordered alphabetically.
 Tables and figures may be single-spaced but should be printed at the end of the manuscript, each one on a separate page.
 Papers accepted for publication must be prepared by the author in accordance with more detailed requirements for headings, bibliographic citations, tables, figures, and related matters.
 Instructions regarding these requirements are made available at the time papers are accepted.

 Any manuscript stating that additional information is available on a website or to interested readers upon request should include that material in a clearly marked, separate appendix file which must be submitted as "On-line Appendix" in Editorial Manager; note that the appendix material does not count against the 35 page limit of the submitted file.
 Authors should be aware, however, that reviewers are under no obligation to review such materials.
-(These files will be archived on the Cambridge University Press website upon publication.)
+(Upon publication, these files will be archived online as part of the article.)

 An abstract is required for all submitted manuscripts.
 The abstract should be a single paragraph of 150 words or less that succinctly describes the research question addressed, the analytical approach and the major findings of the manuscript.
 References and citations to other work should not be included in the abstract.

 Manuscripts submitted to The Journal of Politics should follow the guidelines provided in The JOP Style Guide.
 For more detailed information on stylistic requirements, authors can also consult the most recent edition of The Chicago Manual of Style or the Style Manual for Political Science, 2006 Revised Edition (APSA Committee on Publications).